Sample Answer

 For this discussion, choose one of the following situations:

-- Consider your best experience in working for someone who demonstrated the best of ethical behavior.
+• Consider your best experience working for someone who demonstrated the best ethical behavior.

 For the selected situation, describe the characteristics of each person from an organizational values approach.
 In other words, what stated corporate values were modeled or ignored by this person?
 What effect did it have on the organization?

-Note: Do not use real organization or personal names in your post.
+Note: Do not use real organizations or personal names in your post.

 Refer to the Discussion Participation Scoring Guide for posting expectations.